deniskovalenko/prophecy/README.md

 # Features roadmap:
 - project workspaces (deploy models for different ML tasks)
 - persistance layer
+- generation of swagger documentation for each machine learning task project
+- API token support
 - security issues (run apps in separate network and expose ports only of rest endpoint and dashboard)
 - support for Kubernetes deployment